czero-cc/SCAPO/mcp/README.md

 ## License

-Same as the parent SOTA Practices repository.
+Same as the parent SCAPO repository.